mohse-n/L7N_EtherLab/Installation guides/RTAI Installation Guide.md

 ```bash
 curl -L https://www.kernel.org/pub/linux/kernel/v3.x/linux-3.4.6.tar.xz | tar xJ
 ```
-We are going start from the default kernel configuration when building the RTAI-patched kernel.
-This way we'll be sure that the only cause of possbile failure in kernel boot process is the modification that **we** have made.
+When building the RTAI-patched kernel, we're going start from the default kernel configuration.
+That way we'll be sure that the only cause of possbile failure in kernel boot process is the modification that **we** have made.
 ___
-**Note:** Entering the right URL below requires a visit to http://kernel.ubuntu.com/~kernel-ppa/mainline.
+**Note:** Entering the correct URL below requires a visit to http://kernel.ubuntu.com/~kernel-ppa/mainline.
 ___
 ```bash
 curl -L http://kernel.ubuntu.com/~kernel-ppa/mainline/v3.4.6-quantal/linux-image-3.4.6-030406-generic_3.4.6-030406.201207191609_amd64.deb -o linux-image-3.4.6-generic-amd64.deb